Squid

 (Sepia pharaonis / Sepia aculeata)

-Indian Cuttlefish (Sepia pharaonis/aculeata): Caught with trawl nets in the Western Indian Ocean.
-Its oval and dorsoventrally flattened mantle can reach up to 80 cm.
-It has black spots on its arms.
-It possesses 10 arms, of which 2 are tentacles that are retractable and longer than the others.
-Males can reach lengths of 80 cm and weigh up to 5 kg.
+Indian Cuttlefish (Sepia pharaonis/aculeata): Caught with trawl nets in the Western Indian Ocean, this cephalopod has an oval mantle and retractable tentacles.
+Males can reach up to 80 cm in length and weigh up to 5 kg.